yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     ![Diagram showing Microsoft IT's cloud journey, and what proportion of applications was rehosted, refactored, retired, etc](images/microsoft_it_journey_to_cloud.png)

-4.  **Design:** What options can you suggest to migrate workloads whose current infrastructure is not suitable for a lift-and-shift migration to Azure?
+4. What options can you suggest to migrate workloads whose current infrastructure is not suitable for a lift-and-shift migration to Azure?

-    **Solution:** Where lift-and-shift re-hosting in Azure VMs is not possible, a different approach will be required.
+    Where lift-and-shift re-hosting in Azure VMs is not possible, a different approach will be required.
 There are a number of options available.

     Firstly, consider if the workload can simply be retired.
 The application may have few users, and their needs may be met in other ways.
 Organizations build legacy over time, and it is common to identify some applications that can be retired when creating a migration roadmap.